devjimf-hub/quizable/README.md

 # quizable
-A private front end quiz
+A private front end quiz application with Firebase integration.